winnipeg8/xbmc.repository/README.md

 # xbmc.repository

-Repo for LostFilm.TV kodi add-on update
+Repo for LostFilm.TV and Plexus Kodi add-ons